No curfew in Brooklyn Center as sixth night of protests underway

 Tolliver said he's seen the same things play out several times over the past week as provocateurs among the protesters throw something at officers and they respond with pepper spray or other measures.

 Still, he expressed some hopefulness.
 Thursday night's protest represented a remarkable de-escalation by both sides that Tolliver praised.
-As for his personal views about Wright's death, he said he'd like to see officer Kimberly Potter, who shot the 20-year-old Black man face more severe charges than second-degree manslaughter — a common theme among protesters, too.
+As for his personal views about Wright's death, he said he'd like to see Potter, who shot the 20-year-old Black man, face more severe charges than second-degree manslaughter — a common theme among protesters, too.

 susan.du@startribune.com • 612-673-4028